Drape Kings

 NO HUMPS HARDWARE

-Most pipe and drape competitors use traditional upright hardware which causes the drape to “hump”, as demonstrated below.
+Most pipe and drape competitors use traditional upright drapery hardware which causes the drape to “hump”, as demonstrated below.
 Using our No Humps hardware, your drape lays flat on the horizontal, creating a smooth, straight look.

 As shown in the photos below, standard hardware creates a “hump” at every point where a horizontal meets a vertical.
 Most of Drape Kings Rental Stock utilizes the flush top as shown on the right with ”NO HUMPS.”